geojeff/busser/docs/CoffeeScriptHelp.md

           ...

     > This is the "fat arrow" variant of ->.
 Appreciating it requires digging deeper into the realm
-    > of scope and closures and such.
+    > of scope and closures.
 You would use the "fat arrow" variant when you want to
     > have the **this** reference set to the specific context of the calling line.
 Search the busser
     > code for => and for each line where you find it, think "this (and the @ reference) in the
     > function will have the value of this on the calling line".
 (Or, think, "the function is bound to